pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 GRUB changes
 route changes
 firewall changes
+network interface disconnect tests
+NFS export tests
 ```

-## 6. Troubleshooting Is Part of the Lab
+## 7. Troubleshooting Is Part of the Lab

 Failures are treated as useful evidence rather than something to hide.